 Glamorization of Pregnancy

 During adolescence, teens become more focused on their appearance and how their peers perceive them.
 They want to be seen as part of the group, so if teen pregnancy is viewed as acceptable in their school or amongst their friends, they may seek to become pregnant as a way to gain social acceptance.

 Lack of Knowledge

 These teens may get incorrect information from friends, videos, sitcoms and/or movies.
-Many times, teens do not have the knowledge needed to make informed and responsible decisions about whether or not to engage in sexual activity that can alter their life.
+Many times, teens do not have the knowledge needed to make informed and responsible decisions about whether or not to engage in sexual activity and the consequences thereafter.

 Sexual Abuse or Rape